-Licensees should integrate the established procedures, guidelines, and arrangements including equipment and personnel resources to implement the reactor-specific IAMP.
+Licensees should integrate the established procedures, guidelines, and arrangements including equipment and personnel resources to implement the identified accident management measures.

 EOP to SAMG transition and the associated issues including roles and responsibilities, equipment performance, and potential instrument errors under accident conditions should be identified and addressed.
-The implementation stage may identify necessary changes in certain aspects of the IAMP.
+The implementation stage may identify necessary changes in certain aspects of accident management.

 The onsite and offsite emergency response plans and procedures should be reviewed with respect to the accident management actions, to ensure that conflicts do not exist.
-Hardware arrangements, including temporary and supplementary equipment, should be checked for their operability and usability under accident conditions.
+Hardware arrangements, including temporary and supplementary equipment (e.g., EME), should be checked for their operability and usability under accident conditions.